PaNOSC-ViNYL/ase/doc/tutorials/manipulating_atoms.rst

 Manipulating atoms
 ------------------
+**XXX rewrite this:  use fcc111() function and do some relaxation ...**

-We will set up a one layer slab of Ni atoms with one Ni adatom.
+We will set up a one layer slab of Ni atoms with one Ag adatom.

 Define the slab atoms: